zakirsajib/wp-calypso/docs/our-approach-to-data.md

 reducer( browserState, { type: 'DESERIALIZE' } )
 ```

+Because browser storage is only capable of storing simple JavaScript objects, the purpose of the `SERIALIZE` action
-The key idea is that in the reducer `SERIALIZE` should return a plain JS object.
-In a subtree that uses Immutable.js
+type reducer handler is to return a plain object representation.
+In a subtree that uses Immutable.js it should be
-it should be similar to:
+similar to:
 ```javascript
 export default ( state = defaultState, action ) => {
 	switch ( action.type ) {